nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-14-do-you-have-a-contract-between-the-product-owner-and-the-team/index.md

 ---
 title: Do you have a contract between the Product Owner and the Team?
+description: "Discover the importance of a Sprint Contract between the Product Owner and Team in Scrum.
+Enhance collaboration and clarity for successful project delivery."
 date: 2010-04-14
 creator: Martin Hinshelwood
 id: "52"